 In this paper, we've introduced "The Heraklion Fortification Gates", a LBG that offers to students the opportunity to learn about the history of the Venetians gates of the city of Heraklion.
 When the student reaches the place of interest she/he gets information about the gate and has to answer to related questions.
-The game arena is the physical space of the city, while the visual display environment consists of both physical and virtual worlds and augmented reality is used in the form of 3D objects.
-The structure of the game, the subject matter and the questions involve real historical information resulting adequate educational value and in essence, the game becomes a vehicle that transfers "unseen" information to the player [23].
+The game arena is the physical space of the city, while the visual display environment consists of both physical and virtual worlds.
+Furthermore augmented reality is used in the form of 3D objects.
+The structure, the thematic area and the questioning mechanisms of our game involve actual historical information which result to added educational value.
+In that respect our game follows the 'game based learning' and the 'learn by playing' philosophy and becomes a vehicle to knowledge.
+Preliminary test results showed: (a) a positive attitude towards the game, especially in conjunction with the history learning process, (b) that LBGs could be used as a teaching method and (c) not necessarily useful for all students especially the text and AR querying techniques.